TALLuff/naimuri-test/README.md

 # Word Square Test

-Please run npm test to run the word square
+Hi thanks for taking a look at my code!

 function is in findWordSquare.ts

+In terminal for example please run: `npm run solve 4 eeeeddoonnnsssrv`

+Or run `npm test` to check the examples

+Thanks! :)